zoomingspeed/official-sheikh-bot/README.md

 # PATCH NOTES

-- Added new prayer time command!
+- Added `/pquran`, which let's you read Quran by page!
 - Added 12 hour format to prayer time command!
 - Revamp help command to include a parameter with option choices!
 - Add new prayer time calculation method!